timboudreau/shutesburybroadband/broadbandFaq.md

 Shutesbury is a member of the cooperative WiredWest, a non-profit coalition of "municipal lighting plants" of towns in Western Massachusetts.
 A municipal lighting plant (MLP) is a legal entity belonging to the town which may legally provide telecommunications services such as telephone and internet.

-## Entities Involved
+## Entities And Terminology

- * **Municipal Lighting Plant (MLP)** - A legal entity under Chapter 164 of Massachusetts General Laws, which belongs to the town and can deliver telecommunications services, which includes internet service.
+ * **Municipal Lighting Plant (MLP)** - A legal entity under [Chapter 164 of Massachusetts General Laws](https://malegislature.gov/Laws/GeneralLaws/PartI/TitleXXII/Chapter164/Section47E), which belongs to the town and can deliver telecommunications services, which includes internet service.
 Shutesbury has one.

- * **Wired West** is a cooperative of 42 towns - specifically, it's a cooperative for 42 municipal lighting plants - in Western Massachusetts which are working together to bring broadband to all 42 communities.
+ * [**Wired West**](http://wiredwest.net/) is a cooperative of 42 towns - specifically, it's a cooperative for 42 municipal lighting plants - in Western Massachusetts which are working together to bring broadband to all 42 communities.
 Shutesbury has the option of building this network as part of a *regional network* administered by WiredWest, or taking Leverett's approach of simply building its own network.

- * **Massachusetts Broadband Initiative (MBI)** - The quasi private organization which built the fiber network that runs to the center of town.
+ * [**Massachusetts Broadband Initiative (MBI)**](http://broadband.masstech.org/) - The quasi private organization which built the fiber network that runs to the center of town.
 MBI is funded by state and federal grants;  originally it was chartered to build the entire network to wire homes in Western Massachusetts;  after its funding was cut in half, it has focused on the "middle mile" - getting fiber to towns, so that they can build the "last mile" to residences.
     * MBI is administering the recent $50,000,000 grant from the state to build out "last-mile" networks to homes in Western MA

  * **Axia** - Axia is the company contracted by MBI to administer the "middle mile" network;  assuming we use MBI's network (which is currently the only option), the network we build would be reselling bandwidth bought in bulk from Axia.
 Axia's business model depends on selling bandwidth to businesses;  our understanding is that currently commercial uptake has been lower than desired, which may affect rates.

+ * **Take Rate** - the percentage of households in an area with a network who actually subscribe to use the network

+ * **ISP** - Internet Service Provider - a company which is responsible for managing a network, billing for its use, fixing things that go wrong and providing customer support to subscribers on that network

+ * **Backhaul** - The connection that connects a local network to the wider world of the internet

 ### Dependencies